EOFarm/postgresql-cluster/README.md

 If we want a full Vagrant environment (of course we will also need `vagrant` installed), setup the machines and provision in multiple phases.
 All phases, apart from the initial `vagrant up`, delegate their work to Ansible playbooks.

+First, create some needed directories for secrets and temporary data:

+    mkdir -p files/secrets vagrant-data

 Setup machines (networking, ansible prerequisites):

     vagrant up --provision-with=shell,file